robolyst/osquant/content/papers/mean-reversion-in-government-bonds/index.md

 ---
 title: "Mean reversion in government bonds"
 summary: "
-Using the Vasicek model, you can calculate the expected return of a government bond spread.
-Furthermore, you can calculate the expected value of trading a yield curve inversion.
+Using the Ornstein–Uhlenbeck process, you can calculate the expected spread between bond yields of different maturities.
+These expected values can then be used to estimated the expected value of treasury ETF spreads.
 "
 type: paper
 katex: true # Enable mathematics on the page